This post may contain affiliate links. Read the full disclosure here.

 - BBQ sauce (Sweet Baby Ray’s is obviously the best)

 - Black beans—dried (I’ve found canned black beans by the brand Cassegrain but they are seasoned with lemongrass which I find odd.
-Dried black beans are starting to make an appearance in the capital, but it’s hit or miss.)
+Dried black beans are starting to make an appearance in the capital, but it’s hit or miss.
+You can also check out asian supermarkets for black soybeans which can be used as a substitute.)

 - Black eyed peas